Azure/azure-databricks-operator/README.md

 > This project is experimental.
 Expect the API to change.
 It is not recommended for production environments.

 ## Introduction

-Kubernetes offers the facility of extending it's API through the concept of 'Operators' ([Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).
+Kubernetes offers the facility of extending its API through the concept of 'Operators' ([Introducing Operators: Putting Operational Knowledge into Software](https://coreos.com/blog/introducing-operators.html)).
 This repository contains the resources and code to deploy an Azure Databricks Operator for Kubernetes.

-It is a Kubernetes controller that watches Customer Resource Definitions (CRDs) that define a Databricks job.

 ![alt text](docs/images/azure-databricks-operator.jpg "high level architecture")